Belgium

 Rik Torfs and Jogchum Vrielink

 Torfs, R., & Vrielink, J. (2019).
-State and Church in Belgium.
-In G. Robbers (Ed.), State and Church in the European Union.
+State and Church in Belgium, in G. Robbers (ed.), State and Church in the European Union.
 Baden-Baden: Nomos, pp. 13-14.

 RELIGIOUS AND BELIEF MINORITIES IN BELGIUM